A Condition in which a person is able to conceive of himself or herself as a male or female or both simultaneously.

 Normal cross fertilization; the fusion of male and female gametes.

-1. A reference to a plant that has underground as well as aerial flowers.
+1. In botany, a reference to a plant that has underground as well as aerial flowers: Some plants are amphigean in that they produce flowers from a rootstock.

 A leucite that is a mineral having a glassy fracture, occurring in translucent trapezohedral crystals.